FCRA Compliance Guide for Data Furnishers

 - Do not sell or transfer debt known to result from identity theft

-- Do not report as delinquent if payment was reduced due to military service
+- Do not report as delinquent if a payment was reduced due to military service

-- 180-day waiting period before reporting medical collections
+- 180-day waiting period required before reporting medical collections

 FCRA Compliance Best Practices